Jimmy E. Chan

 About me

-- Co-Founder & CEO of Dropbase
+- Co-Founder & CEO of Dropbase, a startup backed by YC and Gradient Ventures

 - Y Combinator alumni (YC W20)